miroslawstaron/AI_3_hackathon/README.md

 ### AgenticAI
 1. Read the code in _agent.py_ and _main.py_.
 Take a look how the agents encapsulate the conversation; look at how _main.py_
 2. Create two new classes -- one for the executer and one for the tester -- which should use both scripts as part of the agent
 3. Ask the agents to create a tic-tac-toe game in Python.
+4. Create a stop condition -- when the models should stop talking to each other

 ## Useful resources